 Very few people realise just how good the Stromberg is.
-One of those few is Brauer.
+One of those very few is Brauer.
 He knows, as he invested a large portion of his student fortune in one at The Rand Easter Show one year (or was it the Pretoria Skou?).

 We watched a demonstration in fascination.
 I mean EVERY time the good honest salesman hooked in the Stromberg the engine ran sweetly and WHENEVER he unhooked the Stromberg it spluttered and farted.
 Brauer was SOLD.
 He just KNEW this was the answer to his faded-blue Cortina with faded-black linoleum roof’s problems.
 Instead of taking it for a long overdue service and changing the oil, water, filter and spark plugs, he would sommer just fit a Stromberg.
 What could possibly go wrong go wrong, and who could doubt this:

 Here’s an email thread that sparked the discussion of the amazing Stromberg phenomenon:

 2015/08/30 Steve Reed wrote: Re: Fat takkies